River-Mochi/CS2-Templates/README.md

 - This is a tiny starter for **Cities: Skylines II** mods.
 - It compiles cleanly, shows a **sample Options UI** (checkbox, dropdown, buttons, friendly text).
-- hasoptional helper file that will wire in an **ECS DOTS system** with a gameplay gate and a one‑shot “after load” hook.
+- has optional helper file that will wire in an **ECS DOTS system** with a gameplay gate and a one‑shot “after load” hook.
 - this is not meant to be a full guide as we already have Guides and Wiki for CS2 modding.

 ## :bulb: Want a working mod right now?